Reform beats Labour by six votes in Runcorn vote as party gains first mayor

 As well as the Runcorn by-election, voters on Thursday took part in contests to elect more than 1,600 councillors across 23 local authorities, along with four regional mayors and two local mayors.

-In her speech after winning the race in Greater Lincolnshire, Dame Andrea said there would be “an end to soft-touch Britain” after Reform UK’s gains in the polls.
+In a speech after winning the race in Greater Lincolnshire, during which her rivals walked offstage, Dame Andrea said there would be “an end to soft-touch Britain” after Reform UK’s gains in the polls.

 “The fight back to save the heart and soul of our great country has now begun,” she said.